unitn-course-project/homework/README.md

-# homework
+# Homework
-Home works for high performance computing for data science course
+Homeworks for high performance computing for data science course